Covert Entanglement Generation and Secrecy: Covert Entanglement Generation

 \subsubsection{Entanglement-Generation Code}

 The definition of a code for entanglement generation over a quantum channel is given below.

-\begin{definition} A $(T,n)$ entanglement-generation code consists of a Hilbert space $\mathcal{H}_M$ of dimension $\mathrm{dim}(\mathcal{H}_M)=T$, where $T$ is an integer, and a collection of encoding and decoding maps, {$\mathcal{F}_{M\to A^n}:\mathscr{S}(\mathcal{H}_M)\to \mathscr{S}(\mathcal{H}_A^{\otimes n})$ and $\mathcal{D}_{B^n\to \widehat{M}}:\mathscr{S}(\mathcal{H}_B^{\otimes n})\to \mathscr{S}(\mathcal{H}_M)$}, respectively.
+\begin{definition} A $(T,n)$-entanglement-generation code consists of a Hilbert space $\mathcal{H}_M$ of dimension $\mathrm{dim}(\mathcal{H}_M)=T$, where $T$ is an integer, and a collection of encoding and decoding maps, {$\mathcal{F}_{M\to A^n}:\mathscr{S}(\mathcal{H}_M)\to \mathscr{S}(\mathcal{H}_A^{\otimes n})$ and $\mathcal{D}_{B^n\to \widehat{M}}:\mathscr{S}(\mathcal{H}_B^{\otimes n})\to \mathscr{S}(\mathcal{H}_M)$}, respectively.
 We denote the entanglement-generation code by {$(\mathcal{F},\mathcal{D})$}. \end{definition}

 The setting is depicted in Figure \ref{Figure:EG_Model}.
 The goal is to generate entanglement between Alice and Bob, without being detected by Willie.
 Suppose that Alice prepares a maximally entangled state $\ket{\Phi}_{RM}$ on $\mathcal{H}_M^{\otimes 2}$, locally, where $R$ is a resource that she keeps, and $M$ is the resource that she would like to distribute to Bob.
+Table~\ref{tab:eg-notation} summarizes the notation in this subsection.

 In the setting of covert entanglement generation, Alice makes a decision on whether to perform the task, or not.
 If Alice decides to be inactive, the channel input is $\ket{0}^{\otimes n}$.
 Otherwise, if she does perform the task, she applies an encoding map {$\mathcal{F}_{M\rightarrow A^n}$} on her ``quantum message'' $M$, which results in a quantum state {